Topl/BramblSc-docs/docs/Modules/Crypto/Generation/Mnemonic/Mnemonic.md

 #### Errors

-Signal an error if the file identified by the `filePath()` method of the given `Language` instance cannot be read or if the SHA-256 hash of its contents is not what is expected.
+* Signal an error if the file identified by the `filePath()` method of the given `Language` instance cannot be read.
+* Signal an error if the SHA-256 hash of its contents is not what is expected.

 #### Testing Procedure

 Testing this method is covered by the tests for `Language.chineseSimplified`, `Language.chineseTraditional`, `Language.english`, `Language.french`, `Language.italian`, `Language.japanese`, `Language.korean`,
 `Language.portuguese`, and `Language.spanish`.

 ## class MnemonicSizes